How banks can improve customer service with messaging apps

 You can implement all of the above scenarios with the Messenger Communication Platform.
 It can be used immediately without downloading any software or installing IT infrastructure, and is browser-based.
 You can use it both on desktop and smartphone, which is useful for bank consultants who need to be able to advise customers personally and efficiently at any time.
 The unified messenger approach is a benefit for you and your customers: your bank can be reached at any time via WhatsApp, Apple Business Chat, Facebook Messenger, Viber or Telegram, and all of these messages will be gathered in one central interface with easy user handling.
 Autorouting allows customer advisors to be automatically assigned the right requests.
 In this way, long-standing customers are always supported by the same consultant.
 Our Chatbot Builder helps you and your bank make customer service more efficient through targeted automation.
 Finally, our multi-agent and rights management allows different customer advisors of your bank to use the tool at the same time.
 You can find out more about the Messenger Communication Platform on our product page.

-Tip: Arrange a live demo for our Messenger Communication Platform with our expert for the banking industry, Mareike Tatic, now.
-She will guide you live through the product, give you tips and answer your questions.
+Tip: Arrange a live demo for our Messenger Communication Platform now with our expert for the banking industry, Bozina Babovic.
+He will guide you live through the product, give you valuable tips and answer all your questions.

 Have a great idea for customer service via messaging apps and want to talk about it?
 Message us!